-On Monday I had the great pleasure of giving the opening talk at beyond tellerrand in Düsseldorf.
-The slides are intentionally useless (I opted to focus on the spoken presentation), but hopefully, the talk is not: Check out The Dangers of Being a Web Developer on YouTube or Vimeo *.
+On Monday I had the great, great pleasure of giving the opening talk at beyond tellerrand in Düsseldorf.
+The slides are essentially useless, but as I had focused on delivery during the performance the talk should provide value.
+I hope.
+Please check out The Dangers of Being a Web Developer on YouTube or Vimeo *.

-As I got approached on the talk’s various references on mostly classic and excellent books, here they are:
+As I’ve been asked about the talk’s various references to mostly classic and excellent books, here they are:

 - Rachel Aaron’s 2k to 10k: Writing Faster, Writing Better, and Writing More of What You Love